sherzock/Advanced-Graphics-Progamming-Engine/README.md

 <br>

-<p>Game window with the render and two combo boxes to edit the render type and mode.
+<p>Game window with the render and two combo boxes to edit the render type (Color, Depth, Albedo, Normal, Position) and render modes (Forward or Deferred).
 <br>
 CheckBoxes to enable and disable bloom effect and Height map.</p>